webforj/webforj-documentation/docs/components/list-components/combo-box.md

 ## Placeholder

 A placeholder can be set for a `ComboBox` which will display in the text field of the component when it is empty to prompt users for the desired entry in the field.
-This can be done using the <JavadocLink type="engine" location="org/dwcj/component/list/ComboBox" code='true' suffix='#setPlaceholder(java.lang.String)'>setPlaceholder()</JavadocLink> method.
+This can be done using the <JavadocLink type="foundation" location="com/webforj/component/list/ComboBox" code='true' suffix='#setPlaceholder(java.lang.String)'>setPlaceholder()</JavadocLink> method.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.comboboxdemos.ComboBoxPlaceholder'